Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Methods

 Even for this most simple of examples, computation of the natural kernel is challenging.
-In practice collocation methods operate using a kernel such as $\hat{k}$ as given in Sec.~\ref{sec:posited_kernel}, or even directly positing a kernel.
-In Fig.~\ref{fig:running_example_integral} the performance of the natural kernel $k$ is contrasted with that of $\hat{k}$, computed from a higher-order Wendland covariance function:
+In practice collocation methods operate using a kernel such as $\hat{k}$ as given in Section~\ref{sec:posited_kernel}, or even by directly positing a kernel.
+In Figure~\ref{fig:running_example_integral} the performance of the natural kernel $k_\textup{nat}$ is contrasted with that of $\hat{k}$, computed from a higher-order Wendland covariance function:

-This kernel is chosen to correspond to the required level of smoothness in the solution, as $\tilde{k}$ is twice-differentiable at the origin.
-In addition the design is augmented with $X_0^{\mathcal{B}} = \{0,1\}$ so that samples from the conditional measure satisfy the boundary conditions with probability one.
+with $\hat{k}$ computed from $\tilde{k}$ as in Proposition~\ref{prop:integral_type_kernel}.
+This kernel corresponds to the number of derivatives implied by the Laplacian, as $\tilde{k}$ is twice differentiable at the origin.
+The design is also augmented with $X_0^{\mathcal{B}} = \{0,1\}$ so that all samples from the conditional measure satisfy the boundary conditions.

-Convergence of the conditional measures $\Pi_u^{\bm{g}}$ and $\Pi_u^{\bm{g},\bm{b}}$ based on these two kernels as the number of design points is increased is shown in Fig.~\ref{fig:kernel_convergence}.
-The advantage of using the (typically unavailable) natural kernel is seen to be a reduction in approximation error.
+Figure~\ref{fig:kernel_convergence} shows convergence of the conditional measures $\Pi_u^{\bm{g}}$ and $\Pi_u^{\bm{g},\bm{b}}$ based on these two kernels as the number of design points is increased.
+The advantage of using the natural kernel is a reduction in approximation error, though not to the extent of an appreciable change in the convergence rate; this is to be expected, since both kernels have the same native Sobolev space.
+Furthermore, for the natural kernel, the uncertainty in the posterior distribution appears to be more representative of how well the mean function approximates the truth.
+A discussion on calibration of the kernel is reserved for Section \ref{sec:calib}.